← Back to Blog

 What a Behavior Log Actually Is

 A student behavior log is simply a running record of significant events.
-It is a tool to protect you.
-It is also a tool to help the student.
+It helps you, and it helps the student.

 When you track behavior over time, you stop reacting emotionally.
 You start seeing the matrix.
 You realize that a student only acts out on Tuesdays and Thursdays.
 Then you remember they have physical education on those days.
 Suddenly, the behavior makes sense.
 You can actually address the root cause instead of just punishing the symptom.